anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-The Gospel and related Old Testament and Psalm are transferred from RCL Epiphany 3, conceivably because they were considered more suitable to Remembrance Sunday than the RCL readings (Mark 12.38-44 and related passages about poor widows).
+The Gospel and related Old Testament and Psalm are transferred from RCL Epiphany 3, conceivably because they were considered more suitable to Remembrance Sunday and the Sundays before Advent than the RCL readings (Mark 12.38-44 and related passages about poor widows).

 * **Hebrews 9.24-28** continues the series in Hebrews 1-10, and is about Christ's priestly offering of himself as a sacrifice.
-* **Mark 1.14-20** continues the series in Mark (out of sequence), and is about Jesus proclaiming, 'repent, and believe the good news', and calling people to follow him. **Jonah 3.1-5, 10** is about the people of Nineveh repenting at the preaching of Jonah: 'they turned from their evil ways'. **Psalm 62.5-12** reflects God's response to the repentance of the people of Nineveh: 'Steadfast love belongs to you, O Lord, for you repay everyone according to their deeds.'
+* **Mark 1.14-20** continues the series in Mark (out of sequence), and is about Jesus proclaiming, 'repent, and believe the good news', and calling people to follow him. **Jonah 3.1-5, 10** is about the people of Nineveh believing (trust) God and repenting at the preaching of Jonah: 'they turned from their evil ways'. **Psalm 62.5-12** is about trusting God, and reflects God's response to the repentance of the people of Nineveh: 'Steadfast love belongs to you, O Lord, for you repay everyone according to their deeds.'

 Year C